phpearth/docs/faq/intro/what-is-php.md

   Free introduction to programming with PHP Course.
 * [List of PHP sites](https://www.cybrhome.com/topic/php-tutorials) - List of
   popular sites, blogs, and tutorials for learning PHP.
+* [Laracasts](https://laracasts.com) - Video tutorials for PHP from beginning
+  and Laravel framework.
+Suited for getting a grasp of general PHP knowledge.